Cooperative Hardware-Prompt Learning for Snapshot Compressive Imaging: Method

 \subsection{Federated Learning in SCI}

 \textbf{FedAvg}.
-We firstly tailor FedAvg~\cite{mcmahan2017communication}, into snapshot compressive imaging.
+We firstly tailor FedAvg~\citep{mcmahan2017communication}, into SCI.
 Specifically, we exploit a practical setting of cross-silo learning in snapshot compressive imaging.
 Suppose there are $C$ clients, where each client is packaged with a group of hardware following a specific distribution of $P_c$